itsanmoll/Orion-Ai/README.md

 Track and monitor satellites from various space agencies around the world.
 Get access to real-time data on satellite orbits, positions, and trajectories, with the ability to search by satellite name or category.

 ### **Solar Storm Prediction**
-Utilizing advanced AI algorithms, Cosmos.ai predicts solar storms, solar flares, and coronal mass ejections (CMEs) up to several days in advance.
+Utilizing advanced AI algorithms, TrackSphere predicts solar storms, solar flares, and coronal mass ejections (CMEs) up to several days in advance.
 These predictions help mitigate risks to communication, power grids, and navigation systems.

 ### **Magnetic Reconnection Displays**
-Cosmos.ai offers intuitive displays for magnetic reconnection events, essential for understanding space weather dynamics, auroras, and geomagnetic disturbances that affect both space-based and terrestrial technologies.
+TrackSphere offers intuitive displays for magnetic reconnection events, essential for understanding space weather dynamics, auroras, and geomagnetic disturbances that affect both space-based and terrestrial technologies.

 ### **Alerts & Notifications**
 Get notified about critical space weather events, satellite trajectory updates, or changes in magnetic reconnection activity.
 Customize your alert preferences for real-time updates via email or push notifications.

 ### **Data Integration**
-Cosmos.ai integrates data from multiple space agencies, including NASA, ESA, and others, along with satellite tracking services and space weather monitoring systems.
+TrackSphere integrates data from multiple space agencies, including NASA, ESA, and others, along with satellite tracking services and space weather monitoring systems.
 All data is processed in real-time and displayed on interactive maps and charts.

 ## **Getting Started**

 ### **Prerequisites**
-Before getting started with Cosmos.ai, make sure you have the following:
+Before getting started with TrackSphere, make sure you have the following:

 - A modern web browser (Chrome, Firefox, Safari, etc.)
 - Internet connection for real-time data access
-- An active Cosmos.ai account for accessing premium features
+- An active TrackSphere account for accessing premium features